clebrin/persistence/README.md

 # Introduction

 ### What is a persistency technique ?
-Once a flaw is detected in a system and that an attacker wants to exploit it with a malware, he must create the program, infect a device with it and make it execute.
-On of the main difficulties to achieve such a mission is to enter the device, it can be made throught different technics such as phishing, downloading a malicious file, insering a usb key etc...
-In order to keep the malware working on the machine after a reboot or a logout/login and avoid doing the "infection phase" again the attacker needs to implement technics that wake the malware up on at a certain point: the persistency techniques.
+Once an attacker detects a flaw in a system and wants to exploit it with a malware he has to write the program, infect the device and have it executed.
+One of the main difficulties to achieve such a mission is to enter the device.
+Different technique can be used to do this, phising is the most famous.
+To avoid doing this "infection phase" multiple times the attacker must ensure that the malware keeps running on the machine after a reboot or a logout/login sequence.
+He therefor implements specific techniques called "persistency techniques".

 ### What is a syscall trace ?
-When a software or, here, a malware is executed on a device, it follows the instructions coded by the attacker and make different actions on the machine.
-For a some actions the program need to request a service from the kernel of the operating system, we call such actions "system calls".
+When a software, or in this case a malware,  is run on a device, it follows the instructions coded by the attacker and perform different tasks.
+Some of those actions require a high level of authorization and the program needs to ask the kernel of the operating system, we call such requests "system calls".
 It is possible to monitor them and keep a "trace" of it during the execution of the malware.

-### What does this program ?
+### What does this program do?
 This program aims to detect persistency techniques from syscall traces of a malware that ran on a windows OS.

 # How does it work ?

 The syscall traces are saved in pickle files, I use a code from D.B. to load and parse them.
 Some of the most common persistency techniques are gathered in the MITRE ATT&CK® base and other blogs describe the link between the techniques and the specific registry keys in windows.<br/>
-I search in each trace if one of those keys have been modified.<br/>
+I search in each trace if one of those keys is modified.<br/>
-Above is a list of techniques I detect and there link with the registry keys.
+Above is a list of techniques I detect and their link with the registry keys.

 # Techniques